Ultimate Guide

 Image showing how reporting features help businesses track agent and team performance

-More importantly, it allows you to identify underperforming agents or weak processes to improve them.
+Other key reports like response times and sales leaderboards enable you to identify underperforming agents or weak processes to improve them.
 This leads to higher customer satisfaction, better retention rates, and an overall improvement in brand reputation.

 7. Ensure Security and Compliance